 - Loss or trauma: feeling out of control, death of a loved one, divorce, feeling abandoned, abuse

 - Rejection: this could have been from a loved one or a group of kids at school, not getting into a program or holding on to feelings of perceived inadequacy.

 - Unspoken pressure: from peers, friends, even society, giving you standards you tried to live up to but always felt like you were coming up short.

-- Mistaken beliefs: these come from our own experiences, attempting to make sense of the life circumstances and feelings we encounter.
+Mistaken beliefs come from our own experiences as we attempt to make sense of the life circumstances and feelings we encounter.
 However, they hold us back and keep the roots from healing.

 - I am powerless; I am a victim of circumstances greater than me.

 - Life is not easy; it’s always a struggle

 - I don’t matter.